What are electricity rebates?

 - The account holder or household member must have a medical condition that affects their ability to self-regulate temperature.

-Source: Medical Cooling Concession, Victorian Government.
-Accurate as of August 2025.
+Source: Medical Cooling Concession, Department of Families, Fairness and Housing.
+Accurate as of January 2026

 Non-Mains Energy Concession